 In fighting games there are 2 different terms used when referring to a player’s response to an action: reads and reactions.
 Both are integral skills to have in order to counter an enemy’s attacks.

 A read, to simply put, is an educated guess on what your opponent is going to do next and countering it.
-In order to read your opponent, you must understand your opponent’s playstyle and habits.
+In order to successfully read your opponent, you must understand your opponent’s playstyle and habits.
 Paying close attention to your opponent’s actions throughout the match and their tendencies will allow you to better predict what they might do next in any given situation.

 For example, if your opponent is using Jade they might use her +, which is a slow 28 frame overhead, and mix it up with her Edenian Spark, which is a 20 frame low projectile.
 The start-up of Jade’s + is much greater than 16 frames, meaning it can be blocked high on reaction.
 In Mortal Kombat 11, most overheads are slow on start-up and can be reacted to, so it’s usually best to block low in case the opponent uses a low attack then block high on reaction to the overhead.
 Keep in mind that if you are focused on reacting to a specific attack, you will be vulnerable to other forms of offense such as jump attacks and throws.
 Reacting to a single move becomes much more difficult if your opponent adds in other attacks.
 In order to properly defend against your opponent, you will want to use a combination of both reads and reactions.